CookieHCl/cookiehcl.github.io/source/_posts/SNU/4-1/인간컴퓨터상호작용/250528-evaluation_with_users.md

     - Surface mail
       - including a pre-addressed reply envelope gives far better response
   - Design the questionnaire
-    - Don’t forget to debug it!
+    - Don't forget to debug it!
   - Deliver
   - Collect and analyze the data
   - Establish the main finding